Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 German Food in Berlin

 If street food isn’t your thing, there are plenty of traditional German restaurants to fulfill your cravings.
-Try Max und Moritz or Dicke Wirtin for traditional approach or go casual like the locals with Fleischerei Domke.
+Try Max und Moritz or Dicke Wirtin for a traditional approach or go casual like the locals with Fleischerei Domke.

-As any Berliner will tell you schnitzel is Austrian, but if that’s what you’re after try Jolesch.
+As any Berliner will tell you schnitzel is Austrian, but if that’s what you’re after, try Jolesch.

 Modern Berlin Food Scene

-• Street Food Thursdays at Markthalle Neun has a buzzing international vibe.
+- Street Food Thursdays at Markthalle Neun has a buzzing international vibe.

-• For a modern twist on Berlin food, check out Luna D’Oro in the famous Clärchens Ballhaus.
+- For a modern twist on Berlin food, check out Luna D’Oro in the famous Clärchens Ballhaus.

-• If you want traditional Viennese coffeehouse vibes, try Café Einstein.
+- If you want traditional Viennese coffeehouse vibes, try Café Einstein.

-• For something different, during the summer months you can try out casual Thai options at Thai Park, a weekend food market in Preußenpark.
+- For something different, during the summer months, you can try out casual Thai options at Thai Park, a weekend food market in Preußenpark.

 Tipping in Berlin Restaurants & Bars